mncrowe/QGDipoles.jl/docs/src/Examples.md

 ```

-We've taken $M = 8$ as this is generally a sufficient number of terms to get a relative error $< 10^{-6}$ in the final result.
-The tolerance, `tol`, is used in calculating the terms in the linear system and a value of $10^{-8}$ corresponds to approximately the same error as our chosen $M$ value.
-We're also going to build a grid with $512$ points in each direction and have taken the grid size to be $10$ in each direction, which is sufficient to capture the far-field decay of the vortex.
+We've taken ``M = 8`` as this is generally a sufficient number of terms to get a relative error ``< 10^{-6}`` in the final result.
+The tolerance, `tol`, is used in calculating the terms in the linear system and a value of `tol=10^{-8}` corresponds to approximately the same error as our chosen ``M`` value.
+We're also going to build a grid with ``512`` points in each direction and have taken the grid size to be ``10`` in each direction, which is sufficient to capture the far-field decay of the vortex.
 We can now build the linear system and solve for the coefficients as follows:

 ```julia
 # Build and solve linear system for coefficients